-Celebrate our wonderful city of sanctuary and the amazing contribution refugees and asylum seekers make to Bristol with some fun classroom activities during Bristol Refugee Festival 6th – 20th June 2021.
-World Refugee Day – Sunday 20th June.
+Celebrate our wonderful city of sanctuary and the amazing contribution refugees and asylum seekers make to Bristol with some fun classroom activities during Bristol Refugee Festival 6th – 26th June 2022 and World Refugee Day – Monday 20th June.

 Before undertaking any of these activities, consider whether you might have refugees, asylum seekers or stateless children in your class.
 Consider talking to those children and their parents first to get their input.